Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: One-for-All-Scales Postprocessing Model

 \section{One-for-All-Scales Postprocessing Model}

-In the main paper, specifically in \figref{fig: fractal cg},~\ref{fig: fractal cfg},~\ref{fig: mnist cg}, and~\ref{fig: mnist cfg}, we show results using a dedicated flow matching model which was trained on a set of samples $\set$ generated with a \textit{specific} guidance scale.
+In the main paper, specifically in \figref{fig: fractal cg},~\ref{fig: fractal cfg}, and~\ref{fig: mnist cg}, we show results using a dedicated flow matching model which was trained on a set of samples $\set$ generated with a \textit{specific} guidance scale.
 A natural next question: is it possible to develop a \textit{generalized} postprocessing model that can be trained only once and then applied to all samples regardless of their guidance scale?

 We conduct experiments and answer this question in the affirmative.
 Specifically, we show results for 2D fractal data in~\figref{fig: fractal cascade compare}, while~\figref{fig: mnist cascade compare cg} and~\figref{fig: mnist cascade compare cfg} provide results for MNIST.
 We emphasize that the amount of training data is identical,~\ie,~the generalized model is exposed to the same amount of training data as the individually-trained model.
 From the visualized results we observe that even in this fair setup, the generalized model performs on-par or even better than individually-trained models.
 We hypothesize that this is because generations with different scales essentially share a similar underlying distribution, as \cgguide~and \cfgguide~both push the denoising trajectories away from the decision boundaries.
 With a combined set of samples, the model is exposed to a diverse but coherent dataset, facilitating model generalization.
+This one-for-all-scales model eases our analysis on high-dimensional data, as it is costly to train separate postprocessing models for each guidance scale.
+Specifically, for the experiments on CIFAR-10 in~\secref{sec: cifar10} and~\secref{supp sec: nn choice}, the results are reported from one-for-all-scales models.